barsifedron/candid-cqrs/happy-neighbourhood-core/README.md

 This is obviously a small illustrating project but it does already quite a few things.
 If you feel like something would be worth illustrating here, please let me know.

+I will also try add interesting illustrations when I discover new insights from my daily work/learnings.

 ## The app: